Security

 Authentication

-User requests with invalid authentication need to be rejected as soon as possible, to limit the resource impact to a minimum.
-Ideally, authentication is one of the first steps when processing a request.
-This is one reason why it's not an integral part of the CAP runtime and needs to be configured on application framework level.
-In addition, CAP Java is based on a modular architecture and allows flexible configuration of the authentication method.
-For productive scenarios, XSUAA and IAS authentication is supported out of the box, but a custom authentication can be configured as well.
-For the local development and test scenario, there's a built-in mock user support.
+Rejecting them as soon as possible is one of the reasons why it's not an integral part of the CAP runtime and needs to be configured on the application framework level.
+In addition, CAP Java is based on a modular architecture and allows flexible configuration of any authentication method.
+By default, it supports the standard BTP platform identity services out of the box:

 Configure XSUAA and IAS Authentication

-To enable your application for XSUAA or IAS-authentication we recommend to use the cds-starter-cloudfoundry
+To enable your application for XSUAA or IAS-authentication, we recommend using the cds-starter-cloudfoundry or the cds-starter-k8s starter bundle, which covers all required dependencies.

 Individual Dependencies

-These are the individual dependencies that can be explicitly added in the pom.xml
+These are the individual dependencies that can be explicitly added in the pom.xml file of your service:

-that brings spring-security libraryorg.springframework.boot:spring-boot-starter-security
+com.sap.cloud.security:resourceserver-security-spring-boot-starterthat brings spring-security libraryorg.springframework.boot:spring-boot-starter-securitycds-feature-identity

 In addition, your application needs to be bound to corresponding service instances depending on your scenario.
 The following list describes which service needs to be bound depending on the tokens your applications should accept: